ckourris/LJ-nbody/README.md

-# LJ-nbody
-Lennard Jones N-body simulation with periodic boundary conditions to simulate properties of molecular argon.

 # Lennard Jones N-body Simulation

 Our program simulates N-body systems interacting through the Lennard-Jones pair potential.
 The simulation uses periodic boundary conditions and the